 A pumpkin muffin stuffed with cranberry cream cheese.
 Grapefruit brulee (I taught my Girl Scouts to make this at home with my blow torch!).
 And a red velvet cake with cherry compote.
 We loved the presentation of the simple syrups for our wind-down iced teas, following our proper brunch boozing.

-Onward, Dulce and I window-shopped and made a mad dash to MiN New York, a perfume atelier with niche fragrance brands and a ridiculously knowledgeable staff.
+Onward, Dulce and I window-shopped and made a mad dash to MiN New York, a perfume atelier with niche fragrance brands (but a disappointing way of treating customers, I eventually came to learn after a twitter exchange with Mindy Yang).
 Oh, how we loved Alejandro, and all the samples he insisted we take.
 “You have to live with it for at least a few hours.
 Try, try, try.”
 I love niche perfume houses, for the most part, because it means I won’t be wearing what everyone else is… even though, sometimes the big league LVMH scents aren’t given a fair chance because of exactly that reason.
 So, martyr that I am, I try them all.

-Above, the store window at MiN New York.
-After MiN, we hotfooted it to Aedes de Venustas, where comparatively, the staff sucked.
-Sorry, sucked isn’t fair.
-Unlike Alejandro at MiN, who could recite all the notes in every single scent, who would race across the room, almost a skip, excited to show us just one more.
-And ooh, one more.
-Okay, promise last one… We’d mention that we liked rose scents, and he rounded up his favorites, clearly labeled, so we wouldn’t confuse the swatches, then he offered to make us sample vials of each.
-I’d mention Vanilla, and off he’d go.
-Then peach, a few more.
-In contrast, at Aedes, the woman working there was tight lipped, showing us only the most expensive scents upwards of $250.
+After MiN, we hotfooted it to Aedes de Venustas.
+The woman working there was tight lipped, showing us only the most expensive scents upwards of $250.
 She didn’t bother to make a lineup, and we had to ask for samples.
 Even the gentlemen there, when I asked for a Vanilla Rose, curious if he’d show me ones similar to those Alejandro showed me, he gave up before he began saying, “It doesn’t exist because vanilla always overpowers rose.”
 Lie.
 There are rose scents with vanilla base notes.
 In short, we didn’t trust their recommendations.
 Once nose fatigue set in, we walked the city streets before hugging our goodbyes… until this coming Sunday, when we head to Hill Country BBQ for Live Band Karaoke to celebrate her mid-year birthday (her real birthday falls on December 31st).

 At MiN New York, Left to Right: Attar De Roses by Keiko Mecheri, Mogador by Keiko Mecheri, Rose Opulente by Maitre Parfumeur et Gantier, Whips and Roses by Kerosene, 3 Fleurs by Parfum D’Empire, Attar by Montale